 1. The ‘Procrastination Flip’ (Using Inertia)

-Newton’s First Law applies to AuDHDers: An object at rest stays at rest.
-The energy required to physically move from your bed to your desk is massive.
+Newton’s First Law applies to AuDHDers: an object at rest stays at rest.
+The energy needed to physically move from your bed to your desk can feel massive.

 Instead of fighting inertia, use it.
 If you are stuck in bed doom-scrolling, bring the task to the bed.
 Bring your laptop, your notebook, or your laundry basket into your current “safe zone.”
-It requires significantly less executive energy to start a task within your current sensory bubble than to transition environments.
-Once you start, the hyperfocus (Monotropism) may kick in, and you might naturally move to a desk later—or not.
-Working from bed is morally neutral.

 2. Digital Object Permanence (Visualizing Invisible Tasks)